ldoubleuz/cmu-hci-capstone-2015-prototype/README.md

 - From the top-level project directory, run "node server.js" in another terminal
 - In a browser, visit http://localhost:3000
 - good job you did it

+If you get an error about not being to find the googleAPIKeys modules, make sure you have both the .js file and the .pem key files downloaded from the project Google Drive under 'Higher Fi Prototype > server keys'.
+(We don't commit these to the Github repo in order to avoid committing passwords to a public repo.)